-To clarify the reason why the foundation oft turbine No. 1 was destructed, full dynamic simulation was performed using a FEM model with beam elements to estimate the maximum bending moment during the typhoon.
-The pitch angles of the blades were determined based on the field investigation, which indicated only one blade was feathering.
+Wind Response Analysis To clarify the reason why the foundation of turbine No. 1 was destructed, full dynamic simulation was performed using a FEM model (Shimizu and Sato 2001) with beam elements to estimate the maximum bending moment during the typhoon.
+The pitch angles of the blades were determined based on the field investigation (Ishihara et al. 2005), which indicated only one blade was feathering.